 13. Drive for Uber

 While it might take a few days to sign up as an Uber driver, it can be a lucrative source of quick cash once you’re approved.
-You can make up to $19 an hour as a driver and, with Uber’s payout system, cash out your account each day.
+You can make $15.45* an hour on average as a driver and, with Uber’s payout system, cash out your account each day.